-The Pink Quill Plants are quite cheap to purchase considering and they are great modern staple houseplants to find in supermarkets or superstores because they need little fuss from the often novice shop assistants.
+The Pink Quill Plants are quite cheap to purchase considering and they're great modern houseplants which are easily found in supermarkets or superstores.
 It's unlikely you will find them correctly marked as "Tillandsia", but you will only really ever find one of two Pink Quills, either T. cyanea or T. lindenii.
 They look very similar the only real difference is that T. lindenii has a taller flowering stalk.

 You need to avoid direct sunlight to prevent the leaves burning, but good indirect light is needed to quickly grow young plants to a flowering size.
 However if your plant is already in flower or you do not intend to keep your Pink Quill around after flowering has finished then less light is fine.